15th Aug, 2024

 4. Time – for the process to develop

-Bacteria have been identified in association with these tumours It is unclear whether they are causative or coincidental bystanders.
+Bacteria have been identified in association with these tumours.
+It is unclear whether they are causative or coincidental bystanders.

 Breast implant surgery in Australia